amartincolby/Rust-Quick-Guide/README.md

     always scenarios where the failure should be terminal.
 For this situations, Rust has `panic!()`. panic is a macro that, when called, terminates the process in which it is called and "unwinds" its stack.
 Basically, everything in scope is destroyed and memory is freed.
-Since a panic exists the control flow of the program, the reason for the panic is likely unique, and thus the only information required by the compiler is a string.
+Since a panic exits the control flow of the program, the reason for the panic is likely unique, and thus the only information required by the compiler is a string.
 The key thing to remember is that if a function panics, the function that called